airled/my/README.md

 Then you should change your default shell in `/etc/passwd` to zsh.

-If you are not sudoer, the script will just copy configs and install github-based apps (cause it doesn't need to be sudoer).
+If you are not a sudoer, the script will just copy the configs and install github-based apps.